ATLANTA – Questions were raised in late January. Was Louisville, losers of three straight, national championship material?

 Albrecht cooled off in the second half, coming up short on his only 3-point attempt, and he didn’t score after halftime.

 But the true difference-maker of the first half was Hancock, who personally kept Michigan from jetting away.
-With Michigan leading 33-21 with 3:56 left in the half, Hancock scored his team’s next 14 points, including four 3-pointers in a 1:59 span.
+With Michigan leading 33-21 with 3:56 left in the half, Hancock scored his team’s next 14 points, including four 3-pointers in a span of 1:59.

 Hancock had 16 by halftime.